Version: 1.0.78

 }

-If you turn on localization on your storyboards you will end up with a .strings file for every storyboard in every language and since strings on the Applanga dashboard are merged to one big list you need to use the config "tag" property to tag the strings for the specific files on push and pull so you can identify them later on.
-To extract the .strings from your storyboard you can use the following command
+If you turn on localization for your storyboards, you will end up with a .strings file for every storyboard in every language and since strings on the Applanga dashboard are merged to one big list you need to use the config "tag" property to tag the strings for the specific files on push and pull so you can identify them later on.
+To extract the .strings from your storyboard you can use the following command:

 ibtool MainStoryboard.storyboard --generate-strings-file MainStoryboard.strings

-For Pluralization apple introduced the .stringsdict File Format which you can also conveniently push and pull with the Applanga command line interface.
-A .stringsdict file always need an accompanying .strings file so you can use the same tag for both.
+For Pluralization, apple introduced the .stringsdict File Format which you can also conveniently push and pull with the Applanga command line interface.
+A .stringsdict file always needs an accompanying .strings file so you can use the same tag for both.

 {